itsJefforDev/Python-ejercises/README.md

 exceptions

 Whats Python?
-Python was created by Guido rossum and it is a lenguage that is used with multiple porpuses, data analytics, automation, AI agents, web development, reports and dashboards
+Python was created by Guido rossum and it is a language that is used with multiple porpuses: data analytics, automation, AI agents, web development, reports and dashboards

 update every week